Call for Papers and Panels

 o 350-word summary/ overview of the panel (including intended participants)

-Panel organizers will be responsible for promoting their panel and for peer-reviewing and selecting the submitted contributions.
+Panel organizers will be responsible for selecting the submitted contributions.
 Panels should contain minimally 3 individual papers.

 Panel organizers will be informed, and accepted panels will be listed on the website.
 Individual panel contributions should be submitted via the Abstract submission tab no later than April 30, 2023, indicating the title of the panel.
 All submitted abstracts will be forwarded to the panel organizers for review and selection.